okyeron/OMX-27/Docs.md

 #### Musical Scales

 Scales can be turned on using the 4th parameter page.
-When a scale is enabled, the keys in the scale will light up, and the root notes will light up a brighter color.
+When a scale is enabled, the keys in the scale light up, and the root notes light up a brighter color.
 You can still play chromatically and out of key.

-Enabling the 'LOCK' param will make it so only the notes in the scale will send midi notes out.
+Enabling the 'LOCK' param makes it so only the notes in the scale send midi notes out.

-Turning on the 'GROUP' parameter will map the scale across the lower row of 16 keys.
-The root note will start on bottom key 2 which would normally be a C in chromatic mode.
+Turning on the 'GROUP' parameter maps the scale across the lower row of 16 keys.
+The root note starts on bottom key 2 which would normally be a C in chromatic mode.

-These scale settings will also control the scale of the Scaler MidiFX when they are set to use the global scale.
+These scale settings also control the scale of the Scaler MidiFX when they are set to use the global scale.

 #### CC Configuration Submode

-This mode will let you change the CC values that the potentiometers send out.
+This mode lets you change the CC values that the potentiometers send out.

-Bottom Keys 1-5 will let you quickly change which bank is selected.
+Bottom Keys 1-5 let you quickly change the selected bank.

 Press the AUX key to exit.